huggingface/blog/bert-cpu-scaling-part-2.md

 [oneCCL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/oneccl.html) for collective communication especially useful when using distributed setups to access efficient all-reduce operations over multiple hosts.

 Some of these libraries, especially MKL or oneDNN, are natively included in frameworks such as PyTorch and TensorFlow ([since 2.5.0](https://medium.com/intel-analytics-software/leverage-intel-deep-learning-optimizations-in-tensorflow-129faa80ee07)) to bring all the performance improvements to the end user out of the box.
-When one would like to target very specific hardware features, Intel provides custom versions of the most common software especially optimized for the Intel platform.
+When one would like to target very specific hardware features, Intel provides custom versions of the most common software, especially optimized for the Intel platform.
-This is for instance the case with TensorFlow, [for which Intel provides custom, highly tuned and optimized versions of the framework](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html) or with the Intel PyTorch Extension (IPEX) framework which can be seen as a feature laboratory before upstreaming to PyTorch.
+This is for instance the case with TensorFlow, [for which Intel provides custom, highly tuned and optimized versions of the framework](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html), or with the Intel PyTorch Extension (IPEX) framework which can be considered as a feature laboratory before upstreaming to PyTorch.

 ## Deep Dive: Leveraging advanced Intel features to improve AI performances